hibiken/asynq/tools/asynq/README.md

       --config string          config file to set flag defaut values (default is $HOME/.asynq.yaml) -n, --db int                 redis database number (default is 0) -h, --help                   help for asynq
-  -p, --password string        password to use when connecting to redis server -u, --uri string             redis server URI (default "127.0.0.1:6379")
+  -U, --username string        username to use when connecting to redis server -p, --password string        password to use when connecting to redis server -u, --uri string             redis server URI (default "127.0.0.1:6379")